benchopt/benchopt/doc/tutorials/add_solver.rst

 Implementation
 --------------

-Once the Python file is created, we can start implementing the solver by adding methods and attributes to the solver class.
+Once the Python files created, we can start the implementation by adding methods and attributes to the classes.
-Let's go over them one by one.

-First, we implement the three key methods a solver must define.
-We do so in the order in which the methods are called when running the benchmark: first ``set_objective``, then ``run`` and finally ``get_result``.
+To do so, we follow the order that benchopt uses to call the methods during the benchmark's run: first ``set_objective``, then ``run`` and finally ``get_result``.
-As a reminder, the workflow of benchopt is depicted in the figure below.

 .. figure:: https://raw.githubusercontent.com/benchopt/communication_materials/master/sharedimages/benchopt_schema_dependency.svg
    :align: center
    :width: 90 %

+Let's go over them one by one.

 Initializing the setup
 ~~~~~~~~~~~~~~~~~~~~~~